JazSingh/concepts-slide-template/slides.md

 . . .

-LMS can generate the same code for different source codes.
+LMS can generate the same code from different staged codes.

 ---